Marlin Bay Resort and Marina, Marathon, FL

 The beautiful beach at Key Biscayne, and a sign that is a little scary….specifically the purple flag part!!

 After a lovely morning in Key Biscayne, we followed our guide book and ventured back up to Coral Gables to check out the Biltmore Hotel.
 This remarkable hotel is certainly one of the most elegant National Historic Landmarks we’ve ever seen.
-Set on over 150 acres, the hotel fronts a beautiful 18-hole golf course, tennis, a spa and the enormous pool.
+Set on over 150 acres, the hotel fronts a beautiful 18-hole golf course, tennis, a spa and an enormous pool.
 The restaurant Cascade sits along one side of the pool, with arches adorned with huge sculptures, and is said to be one of the largest hotel swimming pools in the U.S. We enjoyed a yummy lunch watching hotel guests frolic in the pool.

 The beautiful Biltmore Hotel